Butterflies at Stockbridge Down

 On warm, sunny days you can be surrounded by clouds of this delicate insect.

 Notable species that can be found here are the rare duke of burgundy and pearl-bordered fritillary.
 Both are in rapid decline and considered a conservation priority.
 It’s therefore vital work for our rangers to give them opportunities to thrive in the wild.

-Butterfly Conservation Trust funded winter scrub clearance on Stockbridge Down to assist these species.
+Butterfly Conservation Trust has funded winter scrub clearance on Stockbridge Down to assist these species in recent years.
 Degenerative scrub has been cut back to ground level, allowing regeneration and fresh growth for ground flora.The resulting blooms attract hundreds of butterflies, as well as bees and other invertebrates.